dwkwan/Product_Hunt_Clone/README.md

 ### **Product Upvoting**

-A logged-in user can upvote a product from the homepage or when viewing the details for a product.
+A logged-in user can upvote a product from the homepage:

 # ![product-upvoting-home](https://imgur.com/uuTSZl5.png)

+A logged-in user can also upvote a product from the product details page:

 # ![product-upvoting-details](https://imgur.com/XRQOaB3.png)